 • Lime – A squeeze of lime juice brightens up the flavour!

-Loaded potato skins are great for starting in advance.
+These vegan loaded potato skins are great for making in advance.
 You can bake the potatoes ahead of time and finish the rest of the recipe just before you’re ready to eat.

-Scoop the potatoes.
-Use a spoon to scoop the insides out of the potato halves, leaving about 1/4-inch of flesh inside the skins.
+• Scoop out the potatoes.
+Use a spoon to scoop the insides out of the potato halves, leaving about ¼-inch of flesh inside the skins.
 Add the insides of the potatoes to a large bowl.

-Crisp the potato skins.
-Rub the bottoms of the potato skins with the remaining oil and place them bottom up in the air fryer basket or on a baking sheet.
+• Crisp the potato skins.
+Next, rub the bottoms of the potato skins with the remaining oil and place them bottom up in the air fryer basket or on a baking sheet.
 Bake for 5 to 10 minutes or air fry at 400ºF for 7 minutes.

 Overhead view of vegan loaded potato skins on parchment-lined baking sheet